Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO

 \section{Numerical Outcomes}

 This section focuses on various results from the numerical analysis of important observational features related to the production of PBH and the scalar power spectrum studied before for each phase in our set up.
 We start by discussing the tree-level power spectrum across the three phases of interest and point out their connection with the noise matrix element.
-Utilising this power spectrum we evaluate the spectral distortion effects for ranges of PBH mass and study the meaning of observational constraints on the amplitude of the power spectrum.
-We then follow this with studying the behaviour of the probability distribution function with the number of e-folds ${\cal N}$ at each order in the perturbative expansion.
+Utilising this power spectrum we evaluate the spectral distortion effects for a wide range of PBH masses and study the implications of observational constraints on the amplitude of the power spectrum.
+We follow this with studying the behaviour of the probability distribution function with the number of e-folds, ${\cal N}$, at each order in the perturbative expansion.
 Later, we study results for the PBH mass fraction and present-day PBH abundance in the similar perturbative study carried out for the diffusion-dominated regime as before.